How to protect your airbags when you're installing your dash cam

-If you are not able to remove the A-Pillar easily and can't run the wire behind the airbag, this is actually okay as well.
-You can still run the wire up the A-pillar through the weatherstrip between the interior and the door.
-Running the wire here may result in some bulging of the weatherstrip depending on the vehicle but generally speaking it's still safe to do so.
-The airbag is designed to burst through the trim of the vehicle and if they were to go off they may damage the dash cam's cables (which are replaceable) but the air bag is still operational in our experience.
+Just take note that running the wire here may cause some bulging of the weatherstrip depending on the vehicle, but it is generally safe to do so.
+The airbag is designed to burst through the vehicle's trim, and if it does, it may damage the dash cam's cables (which are replaceable), but the airbag remains operational in our experience.

 If you are hardwiring the fuse box, we strongly advise against using fuses related to the vehicle's airbags.
 If the camera blows a fuse for the airbags, they will not function properly in the vehicle.
 More importantly, use caution when installing the dash cam.
 Avoid zip-tying a cable directly to an airbag in the A-Pillar - that’s when things become a little dangerous.